lee-joanne/cork-paints/README.md

     2. White (#fff)
     3. Black (#232222)

     - The main colours I have selected for this website are purple (#78748F), white (#fff), and black (#232222).
 For white text with the purple background, I have added 0.8 opacity to make the solid colour less harsh but also to increase readability for the user.
-These colours work beautifully together and white fonts are used on top of purple backgrounds and black font is used on top of white backgrounds.
+These colours work beautifully together and white fonts are used on top of purple backgrounds and black font is used on top of white backgrounds to enhance accessibility.

   - Typography